-The following Word document contains top, front and side views of the TV Lift cabinet.
+The following Word document contains top, front, and side views of the TV Lift cabinet.
 It also contains a list of wood parts that should be cut.
 Some of the parts are 3/4″ plywood.
-Some are 1/4″ plywood and some are trim molding cuts. https://docs.google.com/file/d/0B9NRwEqGVuzmMm1sNkZJdUhRREE/edit?usp=sharing
+Some are 1/4″ plywood and some are trim moulding cuts. https://docs.google.com/file/d/0B9NRwEqGVuzmMm1sNkZJdUhRREE/edit?usp=sharing

 There is also a plywood cut sheet with recommended cuts from each sheet of plywood to allow maximal efficiency of your plywood panels.
-The sheets can be pre-ripped in your lumber yard or home center for easier carrying in your car.
-Of course all measurements should be double checked for your application and may be converted to metric.
+The sheets can be pre-ripped in your lumberyard or home centre for easier carrying in your car.
+Of course, all measurements should be double-checked for your application and may be converted to metrics.

 The documents are in Word so that you can easily modify them for your needs if your application or installation is different.

-When choosing your plywood sheets, be sure that they are not warped or bent.
+When choosing your plywood sheets for your TV lift cabinet, be sure that they are not warped or bent.
 Line each one up and sight it with your eye.
 Reject the warped pieces.

 Cutting large sheets of plywood can be tricky.
 If you have access to a panel saw with a good plywood blade, you are golden.
 If not, there are some tricks.